viktorburka/blog/articles/golang-testing-features/sub-tests-benchmarks/README.md

 #### Setup and teardown

-For sequential tests, such as the above, setup and teardown code is pretty straightfoward.
+For sequential tests, such as the above, setup and teardown code is pretty straightforward.
 To do that, we just declare setup and teardown functions and call them before and after the place where the test code is run.
-Since `t.Run` method is guaraneed to return only after the test function is finished, setup and teardown functions will always be called sequentially.
+Since `t.Run` method is guaranteed to return only after the test function is finished, setup and teardown functions will always be called sequentially.
 This comes handy when we need to maintain same global state since each new unit test should be invoked with the original state and not altered by the previous test.

 ```golang
 func TestTransitRoutesSubtests(t *testing.T) {